 The beetle and larvae form of this insect feed on decaying debris.
 Mainly plant like matter such as leaves, grasses, wood matters, and more.
 What is dying and on it’s way out of this world will get eaten.
 They are referenced as “decomposers” and do a great job at it too.
 They will be commonly found in the darkest places burrowed up next to larger objects.

-When breeding them in a controlled environment, you should feed them the best food possible.
+When breeding them in a controlled environment, you should feed them the best food to eat possible.
 Using a substrate of oats or grains will ensure they are feeding constantly and getting lots of nutrients.
 They are usually bred as food for larger pet animals and the healthier they are the more nutrition the pets get out of eating them.
 On top of that, a healthier worm is going to breed more rapidly which in turn gives you more of them as food.
-You can read this thread found here for more information.

 Predators and Defense